PauseAI/pauseai-website/src/posts/local-organizing.md

 ### Obstacle 3: your group “fizzles out” due to waning interest from volunteers

 Volunteers might be initially excited to get involved but lose interest over time.
-This can happen for a few reasons: 1) volunteers don’t feel motivated or empowered to take action, 2) volunteers aren’t involved with actions that interest them, 3) volunteers simply realize that volunteering isn’t for them.
+This can happen because volunteers don't feel motivated, don't like the actions that interest them, or simply realize that volunteering isn’t for them.

 Some of this is inevitable– not everyone will remain invested at all times– but much can be averted.

 **How to Overcome**:

 - Make sure volunteers feel empowered and agentic.
 Volunteers need to feel that they have a stake in what’s going on, and that their insight matters.
 This is another reason why one-on-one meetings are so important; you can understand volunteers’ motivations and work with them accordingly.
 Similarly, during team meetings, always provide ample time for volunteers to propose ideas and provide feedback on plans.
+- Do fun activities together.
+Social events can be a great way to build a sense of community among your volunteers.
 - Make sure volunteers are involved with actions they actually enjoy.
 Don’t have the person who enjoys protest organizing write op-eds and the person who enjoys writing organize protests.
 Match tasks with the people interested in taking them on.
 - Keep a strategy of continuous recruitment.
 Rather than having a single recruiting burst at the beginning and then not doing any recruitment afterwards, it’s better to recruit periodically.
 This way, even if some people lose interest over time, you can bring new volunteers into the fold.